colobrodo/car-race/report.md

 --- image of meshes used ---

+--- Table with name number of triangle maybe how much of it in the scene ---

 ----

 This meshes have a total of ---- triangles.

-Even with this meshes the performance have an average of --- fps
+Even with this meshes the performance have an average of 183 fps.

 ### Possible improvments
 One improvement that can be made to each render pass is to use frustum culling.